 The fuses select the section sizes in blocks of 256 bytes.
-As shown in Figure 9-2, the BOOT section stretches from the start of the Flash until BOOTEND.
-The APPCODE section runs from BOOTEND until APPEND.
+As shown in Figure 10-2, the BOOT section stretches from the start of the Flash until BOOTEND.
+The APPCODE section runs from right after BOOTEND until APPEND.
 The remaining area is the APPDATA section.
-If APPEND is written to 0, the APPCODE section runs from BOOTEND to the end of Flash (removing the APPDATA section).
-If BOOTEND and APPEND are written to 0, the entire Flash is regarded as BOOT section.
-APPEND should either be set to 0 or a value greater or equal than BOOTEND.
+If one of the fuses is written to 0x00, the entire Flash becomes the according section.
+If both FUSE.APPEND and FUSE.BOOTEND are 0x00, the entire Flash becomes BOOT section.